wtsi-hgi/wes-qc/docs/wes-qc-hail.md

 and choose optimal values.

-Based on the results of the VariantQC step populate the provisional values for the SNP and indel random forest bins in the `evaluation` part of the config file.
+Based on the results of the VariantQC step populate the provisional values for the SNV and indel random forest bins in the `evaluation` part of the config file.
 For example:

 ```yaml